t3rabyt3-zz/TIDoS-Framework/README.md

 A list of features TIDoS-Framework has to offer:

-- [x] Has capabilities of effective Reconnaissance about a website.
+- [x] Has capabilities of effective Reconnaissance about a website with just its domain.
-- [x] Can perform many tasks with just the domain of the website.
-- [x] Some of them include Reverse-DNS, Reverse-IP LookUp of the website.
+- [x] FootPrinting solutions include Reverse-DNS, Reverse-IP LookUp of the website.
 - [x] Can check the connectivity strength of your website by flooding it at the UDP level.
-- [x] All the scripts are easily orderly arranged in a separate folder.
 - [x] Its written mostly using pre-defined APIs so results are pretty accurate.
-- [x] Suited specially for complete reconnaisance of the website.
+- [x] Work is presently on this, I will update the resources as soon everything is pretty complete. :)

 <img src='https://i.imgur.com/uWWCfw2.png' />